I very well remember the day I met you. The day I saw you, I talked to you.

 My life seems to crumble in despair,

-With the thought of a moment spent with you, my heart dances,
+With the moment spent with you, my heart dances,

 I, sometimes wonder if dying love also has chances,